 The point of reading philosophy is not to find a way of altering one's inner state, but rather to find better ways of helping us overcome the past in order to create a better human future.

-Submitted by pacificmark about 2 years ago
+Submitted by pacificmark over 2 years ago

 Order by: most loved | most recent

 Your corporate convenience is not the prism through which you should be gazing upon social business